-The January 2002 Charter Holdings notes are senior debts of Charter Holdings and Charter Capital.
-They rank equally with the current and future unsecured and unsubordinated debt of Charter Holdings, including the March 1999, January 2000, January 2001 and May 2001 Charter Holdings notes.
-They are structurally subordinated to the obligations of Charter Holdings' subsidiaries, including the CCH II notes, the CCO Holdings notes, the Renaissance notes, the CC V Holdings notes, the Charter Operating amended and restated credit facilities and the Charter Operating notes.
+The January 2002 Charter Holdings notes are senior debt obligations of Charter Holdings and Charter Capital.
+They rank equally with the current and future unsecured and unsubordinated debt of Charter Holdings and Charter Capital.
+They are structurally subordinated to the obligations of Charter Holdings'

+subsidiaries, including the CCH II notes, the CCO Holdings notes, the Renaissance notes, the Charter Operating credit facilities and the Charter Operating notes.

 The Charter Holdings 12.125% senior discount notes are redeemable at the option of the issuers at amounts decreasing from 106.063% to 100% of accreted value beginning January 15, 2007.
-At any time prior to January 15, 2005, the issuers may redeem up to 35% of the total principal amount of the 12.125% senior discount notes at a redemption price of 112.125% of the accreted value under certain conditions.